A new form of asymptotic expansion for non-smooth differential equations with time-decaying forcing functions: The asymptotic behavior of solutions

 \begin{remark}The following are remarks on Theorem \ref{mainthm2}. \begin{enumerate}[label=\rnum] \item Since $q_1(\widehat{\LL}_{n_1}(t))=z_{m_*}^{-\mu_1}\zeta \xi_*|_{(z,\zeta)=\Xi_{n_1}(t)}$, we can alternatively take in Definition \ref{qcdef}

-\item If the function $\zeta_*$ and all $p_k$ in \eqref{fas1} are restricted to have only real power vectors $\alpha$ for the variable $z$, then function $q_k$ in the asymptotic expansion \eqref{solnxp} that is constructed by Definition \ref{qcdef} has the same property.
+\item If the function $\zeta_*$ and all $p_k$ in \eqref{fas1} are restricted to having only real power vectors $\alpha$ for the variable $z$, then the functions $q_k$ in the asymptotic expansion \eqref{solnxp} that are constructed by Definition \ref{qcdef} also have only real power vectors $\alpha$ for the variable $z$,.